Recoskie/JDasm/docs/Basics.md

 <br />

 When it comes to video game cartages and roms we can dump all the byte data into a file on an computer.
-Thus emulators are designed to read the roms and play them.
+Emulators are designed to read the roms and play them.

 <h1 id="dTypes" style="clear:left;"><hr />Data types.</h1>

 Data types are limited and are the same across all systems (game boy color to PC).
 Even different system architecture types use the same data types.
-They are your building blocks for creating new picture formats, creating Disk drive formats such as FAT32, NTFS, or creating something new, or just writing software on the platform, or console in general.
+They are your building blocks for creating new picture formats, creating Disk drive formats such as FAT32, NTFS, or creating something new, or just writing software on the platform, or game console in general.

 <br />